 Result times also vary.
 After sending back your sample, expect to get the results from an at-home cortisol test back in anywhere from a few days to a couple of weeks.

 You may want to take an at-home cortisol test depending on the symptoms you’re experiencing.

 If you’re experiencing any of these symptoms, consider testing your cortisol levels.

 An at-home cortisol test can also be an insightful way to understand how your body responds to stress.

 If you’ve been diagnosed with either Cushing syndrome or Addison disease, your doctor may also recommend testing your cortisol levels regularly.

-When choosing an at-home cortisol test, you’ll want to keep in mind the method you’ll be using, the ease of the collection process, and how informative the results are.
+When choosing an at-home cortisol test, you’ll want to keep in mind:

 These are all considerations we made when determining the best at-home cortisol tests.

 To select the best, we read various research studies and read dozens of reviews.

 Some insurance plans may cover the cost of at-home cortisol tests.
 Unless otherwise noted, the prices listed reflect out-of-pocket costs.